Hadirezaie/software-architecture/FactoryPattern_Explained.md

 # Exercises for Practice

 1. Extend the ShapeFactory to support Rectangle and Triangle
-2. Create a DocumentFactory that can produce PDF, Word, and Excel documents 3.Implement a cross-platform UI factory for Windows and macOS
+2. Create a DocumentFactory that can produce PDF, Word, and Excel documents.
+3. Implement a cross-platform UI factory for Windows and macOS
-3. Design a database factory for MySQL, PostgreSQL, and Oracle
+4. Design a database factory for MySQL, PostgreSQL, and Oracle